kuetemeier/Node-Express-Angular-Coffee-Bootstrap/Readme.md

     sudo npm install -g coffee-script

 ## Make a config
-Due to security concerns, we don't include a configuration file, which contains all app-specific configuration details.
+Due to security concerns, you should edit the configuration file as fast as possible, which contains all app-specific configuration details.
 Thankfully, it's easy to make your own!

-In `config.js`:
+In `server/config/server-config.coffee`:

-    module.exports = {
+module.exports =
-		port: $yourPortHere,
+    port: 4000,
-    	secret: $yourSecretHere,
+    secret: 'test',
-    	cookieSecret: $yourCookieSecretHere
+    cookieSecret: 'test'

-    };
+Change 'test' to your own values.

 ## Test it out
 Lets test our installation by executing `coffee app.coffee`